Esri/i3s-spec/README.md

 The I3S format is declarative and extendable, and can be used to represent different types of 3D data.
 The following layer types are detailed in this documentation and validated via implementation and production deployments:

-- [3D objects](docs/1.8/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
+- [3D objects](docs/1.9/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
-- [Integrated mesh](docs/1.8/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetric software)
+- [Integrated mesh](docs/1.9/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetry software)
-- [Point](docs/1.8/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
+- [Point](docs/1.9/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
-- [Point cloud](docs/2.0/pcsl_ReadMe.md) (e.g. large point data from LiDAR)
+- [Point cloud](docs/2.1/pcsl_ReadMe.md) (e.g. large point data from LiDAR)
-- [Building scene layer](docs/1.8/BSL_ReadMe.md) (e.g. comprehensive building model including building components)
+- [Building scene layer](docs/1.9/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

 The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this document as open formats.
 The REST endpoint implementations are described in the ReadMe for each layer type.
 You can use [I3S tool](./i3s_converter/i3s_converter_ReadMe.md) to convert to the newest i3s specification or validate your existing SLPK.

-This GitHub repo includes documentation for 1.6, 1.7, 1.8, and 2.0.
+This GitHub repo includes documentation for 1.6, 1.7, 1.8, 1.9 and 2.0.
 Deprecated elements from a minor version will be removed as part of the next major revision.

 ## Designed for Web, Mobile and cloud

 The goal for I3S is to enable streaming large 3D datasets with high performance and scalability.
 The I3S format is designed from the ground up to be cloud, web and mobile friendly.
 It is based on JSON, REST and modern web standards, making it easy to handle, parse, and render by web and mobile clients.

 ## Designed for 3D
 The I3S format is intrinsically designed to support 3D geospatial content.
 The requisite coordinate reference systems and height models are used in conjunction with a rich set of layer types.

 ## Open Standard